-$^{^{7}}$ The use of the terms processor, core, hardware thread, software thread (pthread), and process can be a bit confusing.
+7 The use of the terms processor, core, hardware thread, software thread (pthread), and process can be a bit confusing.
 Here is what it means.
 A machine may have one or more processors.
 Each processor is a separate chip mounted on the motherboard of the machine.
 The processors share the main memory system (DRAMs), although each processor can access memory near it faster.
 A processor can have one or more cores.
 A core is a complete execution unit plus one or more levels of memory cache.
 Each core can independently fetch, decode, and execute instructions.
 Usually, the cores of a processor share an L2 or L3 cache.
 Each core may have one or more hardware threads.
 A hardware thread (hyperthread is what Intel likes to call this) consists of hardware that can fetch and decode instructions.
 All the hardware threads of a core share the single execution engine of the core.
 Their purpose is basically to keep that engine busy by feeding it work.
 The operating system creates the abstraction of software threads, which are the pthreads you will program in this lab.
 The OS dynamically maps software threads onto hardware threads.
 You can ask that it maps a software thread to specific hardware thread on a specific core on a specific processor.
 The OS also creates the abstraction of processes, which contain one or more software threads running in a shared memory space.
 These processes are accessed by the programmer through fork/wait and similar system calls.
 The OS implements processes using both software threads and virtual memory management, both of which are tightly coupled with the hardware.
 In addition, some programming languages (e.g., Scheme, some Java implementations, etc) implement another level of threads and processes on top of the operating system supplied software threads (pthreads) and processes.

-- the N output data points.
-You could work on those data points in parallel instead of, or in addition to working in parallel across the bands. - Exploring the impact of different compiler optimizations to increase the performance of the convolve and compute power() function.
+- Parallelizing the individual convolutions themselves.
+If you look at the convolve_and_compute_power() function, you'll see that it does O(M) work for each of the N output data points.
+You could work on those data points in parallel instead of, or in addition to working in parallel across the bands. - Exploring the impact of different compiler optimizations to increase the performance of the convolve_and_compute_power() function.